 During the year, the Company executed export orders worth Rs.1295 million comprising ofexport of Meter Gauge Tank Wagons to Bangladesh & Africa, Hydro Mechanical Equipmentto Nepal and Industrial & Railway Castings to Australia and North America.
 The Companyis actively pursuing export of Wagon Components and Steel Castings to CIS countries andhave obtained some of the critical certifications required for eligibility to export toCIS countries.

 The present export order book of the Company stands at Rs.1301 million.

 R & D Activities

-The phase 2 implementation for extension of R12 ERP system to the Manufacturingoperations has been initiated, and it is expected to be in effective use for optimisedproduction planning and control by the end of FY 2013-14.
+The phase-2 implementation for extension of R12 ERP system to the Manufacturing &Sales operations has been initiated during last quarter of FY14 with the assistanceof the Implementation Agency KPMG, and it is expected to be in effective use for optimisedproduction planning and control by the 3rd quarter of FY15.